dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ContentPage>
 ```

-In this example, the `TemplateBinding` markup extension resolves binding expressions against the properties of each `CardView` object.
+In this example, the [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) markup extension resolves binding expressions against the properties of each `CardView` object.
 The following screenshot shows the `CardViewControlTemplate` applied to the `CardView` objects:

 :::image type="content" source="media/controltemplate/templatebinding-controltemplate.png" alt-text="Screenshot of templated CardView objects.":::

 > [!IMPORTANT]
-> Using the `TemplateBinding` markup extension is equivalent to setting the `BindingContext` of the root element in the template to its templated parent with the `RelativeSource` markup extension, and then resolving bindings of child objects with the `Binding` markup extension.
-In fact, the `TemplateBinding` markup extension creates a `Binding` whose `Source` is `RelativeBindingSource.TemplatedParent`.
+> Using the [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) markup extension is equivalent to setting the <xref:Microsoft.Maui.Controls.BindableObject.BindingContext> of the root element in the template to its templated parent with the [`RelativeSource`](xref:Microsoft.Maui.Controls.Xaml.RelativeSourceExtension) markup extension, and then resolving bindings of child objects with the `Binding` markup extension.
+In fact, the [`TemplateBinding`](xref:Microsoft.Maui.Controls.Xaml.TemplateBindingExtension) markup extension creates a `Binding` whose `Source` is `RelativeBindingSource.TemplatedParent`.

 ## Apply a ControlTemplate with a style